THE LYNN AVOIDING LINE

 After the construction of the Lynn avoiding line.

-Maps from the 1892 to 1914 Kings Lynn Loop line taking the now M&GN line from Fakenham and Melton Constable off towards South Lynn Eliminating rail traffic needing to use King’s Lynn Town station.
+Maps from 1892 to 1914 show the King's Lynn avoiding line, which took the now M&GN line from Fakenham and Melton Constable off towards South Lynn, eliminating rail traffic needing to use King’s Lynn Town station.

 Also seen on the historic map are some sidings at Bawsey